-The resulting eLearning Concept outlines didactical guidelines, quality indicators, and self-assessment strategies for effective use by STEAM practitioners and providers.
-It is the outcome of the aforementioned analysis and emerging Module interlinks.
+The resulting Learning Concept outlining didactical guidelines, quality indicators, and self-assessment strategies for effective use by STEAM practitioners and providers are the outcome of the aforementioned analysis and emerging Module interlinks.

 1.2 - Key Objectives

 The overarching purpose of this document is to equip STEAM teachers and educators with a comprehensive set of guidelines supporting the devising and implementation of effective learning strategies surrounding STEAM learning activities in tandem with ecological awareness.
 More specifically, the rationale of the EcoSTEAM Learning Concept is captured in the following key objectives as set in the project proposal: